tytydraco/yessleep/out/I_was_fourteen_years_old_and_saw_something_nobody_should_see.md

 My dad, sister, stepmom and I had just moved into a new house.
 It wasn't super ritzy or anything, but it also wasn't in the worst part of town.
 The house was very old, but up to date, and I was excited to turn my new room into a sanctuary.
 When we first moved in, I spent a lot of time in that bedroom.
 My family has always been a bit more social than I, so they spent a good amount of time getting to know the neighbors.
 Based on my family's interactions, everyone around seemed to have a good head on their shoulders.
 I wouldn't have guessed that anything was "off" about our new place, or assumed that any strangers would give us a reason to worry...
 Until a few weeks in.

+As it turns out, you never know who could be watching you.

 One afternoon, my dad and stepmom were at work and my sister was at a friend's house (we had a holiday, so school was out).
 I spent my day listening to music and putting some finishing touches on the walls of my bedroom.
 I had the windows open to let in the soft sunlight that was just breaking through a sky of gray clouds, and the backyard view was beautiful: We had a very nice sprawl of tall green grass, and a gate that led from the end of the driveway into the yard, itself.
 As my music played loudly, I made out a separate sound...
 It sounded like a loud popping noise coming from the backyard.
 Naturally, I glanced out the window, and didn't see anything.
 I shrugged it off and carried on with what I was doing, until a few minutes later...
 When I heard the noise again.
 This time, it was louder, and it sounded a lot like someone had thrown a rock or something at my window (I was on the second floor level).

-It turns out that that was exactly what was going on.
+That was exactly what was going on.

 Suddenly, as I had started to move towards the window, a rock went flying towards my window with a loud *thunk.* It hit the glass and I screamed, rushing over to see what the hell was going on.
 I looked down at the ground, and made out what looked like the top of a man's head.